-- (a) The circumstances surrounding the amendments; - (b) The reasons why the amendments are needed; and - (c) All relevant supporting documentation. - (2) DSHS may refuse to consider any amendment that gives a provider a more favorable settlement or rate if the amendment is the result of: - (a) Circumstances over which the provider has control; or - (b) Good-faith error using the system of cost allocation and accounting in effect during the reporting period in question. - (3) Acceptance or use by DSHS of an amendment to a cost report does not a release a provider from civil or criminal liability.
+- (a) The circumstances surrounding the amendments; - (b) The reasons why the amendments are needed; and - (c) All relevant supporting documentation. - (2) DSHS may refuse to consider any amendment that gives a provider a more favorable settlement or rate if the amendment is the result of: - (a) Circumstances over which the provider has control; or - (b) Good-faith error using the system of cost allocation and accounting in effect during the reporting period in guestion. - counting in effect during the reporting period in question.

+(3) Acceptance or use by DSHS of an amendment to a cost report does not a release a provider from civil or criminal liability.